LordAmit/Brightness/README.md

 # Brightness Controller

 This is version 2 of Brightness Controller.
 It's only for testing.
+You can find details and installers of Brightness Controller Stable version 1.2.2 from [here](http://lordamit.github.io/Brightness/).

 ## Dependencies

 Not sure about all dependencies, but this is one of them:

 - python-pyside

 ## Features

 v2 is very stable so far, but there are some features that aren't finished.